-A water monitor lizard (Varanus salvator), almost 1.5 metres long, emerges from the bushes along the shore, its forked, blue tongue continuously flicking out and in to smell the surroundings.
+A water monitor lizard (Varanus salvator), almost 1.5 m long, emerges from the bushes along the shore, its forked, blue tongue continuously flicking out and in to smell the surroundings.
 The children chase it away, shouting.
 People here don’t like monitor lizards, because they eat chickens.
-On islets in the lake, flying foxes (Pteropus giganteus) – large fruit-eating bats – start leaving their day-roost in the trees, which are taken over by cattle egrets (Bubulcus coromandus) and noisy house crows (Corvus splendens).
+On islets in the lake, flying foxes (Pteropus giganteus) – large fruit-eating bats – begin leaving their day-roost in the trees, which are taken over by cattle egrets (Bubulcus coromandus) and noisy house crows (Corvus splendens).

 The sun sets over the lake, and in the east a Full Moon is rising, its light reflected in the palm leaves.
 An Indian porcupine (Hystrix indica) passes by, its quills making a rattling sound.
 A collared scops owl (Otus bakkamoena) emits its piping call numerous times.
 From far out on the lake, you hear fishermen singing, their lamps blinking in the dark.